 This section should include a general discussion on total provincial receipts (referring to growth rates, real growth rates and comparisons).
-Provincial treasuries should complete Table 1.7 and briefly describe changes between the estimated receipts for the 2014/15 financial year and receipts over the Medium Term Expenditure Framework (MTEF) period.
+Provincial treasuries should complete Table 1.7 and briefly describe changes between the estimated receipts for 2016/17 and receipts over the Medium Term Expenditure Framework (MTEF) period.
 Agency payments from national government should be treated outside the provincial budget and not included in the receipts total.

 Receipts collected on an agency basis by local authorities (e.g. motor vehicle licences) should be included in provincial own receipts under the appropriate category.